Exorga, Inc. - Consultants in Chemistry, Molecular Modeling, and the Environment

 Return to the Menu

-Erase Str3disp.win, or Str3diplay.par, or Str3diplay.dat if you have display problems
+Erase Str3Diplay.dat if you have display problems

 Return to the Menu